There are several ways to apply; please submit one application:

 Demonstrate English Proficiency

-Non-native English speakers must submit one test score demonstrating English Proficiency.
-All test scores must be less than 2 years old.
-Binghamton accepts the following tests for demonstrating English proficiency: TOEFL, TOEFL at Home Edition, iBT, IELTS, IELTS Indicator, Duolingo, SAT and ACT.
+All international students (who are not native English speakers) are required to submit at least one test score that demonstrates English proficiency.
+This is true even for students who attend a school where English is the language of instruction and for students who choose to be SAT/ACT test optional.
+All test scores must be less than two (2) years old.
+Binghamton accepts the following tests for demonstrating English proficiency: TOEFL, TOEFL Essentials, TOEFL at Home Edition, iBT, IELTS, IELTS Indicator, Duolingo, SAT and ACT.

 English Proficiency Scores